Cornish Stannary Parliament

 The Cornish Stannary Parliament (officially The Convocation of the Tinners of Cornwall) was the representative body of the Cornish stannaries, which were chartered in 1201 by King John.
-Due to the significant proportion of Cornwall's population involved in the tin trade, it wielded considerable power.
-South Australia was founded on Cornish parliamentary law.
+Due to the significant proportion of Cornwall's population involved in the tin trade, it wielded considerable power until it ceased to meet in September 1753.

 History

 Background

 The stannaries are said to have first been acknowledged by the Crown in 1198, but formal recognition came with a 1201 charter from King John which affirmed the ancient rights tinners (those involved in mining tin) enjoyed.
 The charter exempted tinners from common taxes (though the stannaries had their own tax system) and made the Lord Warden of the Stannaries the sole magistrate with jurisdiction over them.
 Tinners were also protected from being called up to provide labour to local lords of the manor while they were working in the tin industry.